St Olave's Church, Hart Street

 St Olave's Church, Hart Street, is a Church of England church in the City of London, located on the corner of Hart Street and Seething Lane near Fenchurch Street railway station.

 John Betjeman described St Olave's as "a country church in the world of Seething Lane."
-The church is one of the smallest in the City and is one of only a handful of medieval City churches that escaped the Great Fire of London in 1666.
+The church is one of the smallest in the city and is one of only a handful of medieval City churches that escaped the Great Fire of London in 1666.
 In addition to being a local parish church, St Olave's is the Ward Church of the Tower Ward of the City of London.

 History

 The church is first recorded in the 13th century as St Olave-towards-the-Tower, a stone building replacing the earlier (presumably wooden) construction.
-It is dedicated to the patron saint of Norway, King Olaf II of Norway, who fought alongside the Anglo-Saxon King Ethelred the Unready against the Danes in the Battle of London Bridge in 1014.
+It is dedicated to the patron saint of Norway, King Olaf II of Norway, who fought alongside the Anglo-Saxon King Æthelred the Unready against the Danes in the Battle of London Bridge in 1014.
 He was canonised after his death and the church of St Olave's was built apparently on the site of the battle.
 The Norwegian connection was reinforced during the Second World War when King Haakon VII of Norway worshipped there while in exile.

 Saint Olave's was rebuilt in the 13th century and then again in the 15th century.
 The present building dates from around 1450.
 According to John Stow's Survey of London (1603), a major benefactor of the church in the late 15th century was wool merchant Richard Cely Sr. (d.
 1482), who held the advowson on the church (inherited by his son, Richard Cely Jr.).
 On his death, Cely bequeathed money for making the steeple and an altar in the church.
 The merchant mark of the Cely family was carved in two of the corbels in the nave (and were extant until the bombing of World War II).
 No memorial to the Celys now remains in the church.

 Saint Olave's survived the Great Fire of London with the help of Sir William Penn, the father of the more famous William Penn who founded Pennsylvania, and his men from the nearby Naval yards.
 He had ordered the men to blow up the houses surrounding the church to create a fire break.
-The flames came within 100 yards or so of the building, but then the wind changed direction, saving the church and a number of other churches on the eastern side of the City.
+The flames came within 100 yards or so of the building, but then the wind changed direction, saving the church and a number of other churches on the eastern side of the city.